FarbodHassani/k-evolution_devel/README.md

-# gevolution-1.1
+# gevolution-1.2

-Copyright (c) 2015-2016 Julian Adamek
+Copyright (c) 2015-2019 Julian Adamek
-(Université de Genève & Observatoire de Paris)
+(Université de Genève & Observatoire de Paris & Queen Mary University of London)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal